Champfleurie F.C.: History

 The club also entered the Scottish Cup, its first entry coming in 1888–89.
-Drawn to play Armadale F.C., failings within the organization of the club led to a scratch team being thrown together for the tie, with players not knowing they had been chosen until three days before the tie; Armadale won 12–0.
+Drawn to play Armadale, failings within the organization of the club led to a scratch team being thrown together for the tie, with players not knowing they had been chosen until three days before the tie; Armadale won 12–0.
 In 1890, the Champfleurie second XI gained revenge for the parent club, beating the Armadale second XI at Captain Park in Linlithgow to win the Linlithgowshire Second XI Cup.
 The match finished 9–4 to Champfleurie, who were helped by the Dale's Gallacher being sent off (while his side was 3–2 to the good) for threatening the referee.

 Things went better in 1889–90.
-Champfleurie held Bathgate Rovers F.C. to a 3–3 draw at the latter's Boghead ground, albeit in front of a crowd of "no more than two dozen", and the Rovers scratched rather than play a replay at Champfleurie.
+Champfleurie held Bathgate Rovers to a 3–3 draw at the latter's Boghead ground, albeit in front of a crowd of "no more than two dozen", and the Rovers - who had been forced to choose a scratch team for the original match - were unable to raise a team for the replay at Champfleurie.
 The Celestials had a plum tie of Heart of Midlothian at home in the second round, and were not disgraced in losing 5–0, the score only being 1–0 at half-time and Hearts flattered by goals in the 80th and 90th minute.
 The club's final entry was in 1890–91, losing 5–3 at Penicuik Athletic.

 Although the club seemed to be in generally good order, and took part in five-a-side football matches over the summer of 1891 (including winning the Foresters' Games tournament at Linlithgow), it had not entered any tournaments for 1891–92 and seems to have become defunct before the start of the season.